louisabraham/fritm/README.rst

 Differences with `proxychains <https://github.com/haad/proxychains>`__ / `proxychains-ng <https://github.com/rofl0r/proxychains-ng>`__
 ======================================================================================================================================

--  ``fritm-hook`` is intented as simplified and cross-platform version of proxychains.
+-  ``fritm-spawn`` is intented as simplified and cross-platform version of proxychains.
+-  ``fritm-hook`` can attach to an already running process.
 -  proxychains is not cross-platform and hard to install, whereas fritm is cross-platform and simple to install.
--  proxychains uses a config file whereas ``fritm-hook`` only takes two arguments
+-  proxychains uses a config file whereas ``fritm-spawn`` only takes two arguments
 -  fritm includes a HTTP proxy server (that is also able to communicate with proxychains)
 -  proxychains can handle a lot of different proxy types (SOCKS4, SOCKS5, HTTPS) with a lot of options (e.g. for authentification)
 -  proxychains can chain multiple proxies
--  proxychains handles any proxy address whereas ``fritm-hook`` defaults to localhost.
+-  proxychains handles any proxy address whereas ``fritm-spawn`` defaults to localhost.
 However, if anyone needs it for remote addresses, post an issue and I’ll implement it.

 Current limitations
 ===================